April 2026 · Comparison

 Which e-signature API has the best free tier?

-SignWell offers 25 free API documents per month.
-Signbee offers 5 free documents per month.
-DocuSeal offers a free sandbox but requires a $20/month plan for production.
+SignWell and BoldSign both offer 25 free documents per month.
+Signbee offers 5 free real documents per month with no credit card.
+DocuSeal requires $20/month for production.

 Are electronic signatures legally binding?